 12 AAC 40.415.
-Remote practice location (a) To qualify to practice in a remote practice location, a physician assistant with less than two years of full time clinical experience must work 160 hours in direct patient care under the direct and immediate supervision of the collaborating physician and the first 40 hours must be completed before the physician assistant beings practice in the remote practice location, and the remaining 120 hours must be completed before the direct and immediate supervision of the collaborating physician assistant be the second within 90 days after the date the physician assistant starts practice in the remote practice location, and the remaining 120 hours must be completed within 90 days after the date the physician assistant starts practice in the remote practice location. (b) A physician assistant with less than two years of full time clinical experience who practices in a remote practice location who has a change of collaborating physician must work 40 hours under the direct and immediate supervision of the new collaborating physician within 60 days after the effective date of the new collaborative plan unless the change is only to replace the primary collaborating physician with an existing alternate collaborating physician assistant is authicit when work very plan (1) a detailed experience who applies for authorization to practice in a remote practice location shall submit with the collaborating the requirements of the location assignment; and (2) a written recommendation and approval from the collaborating physician. (d) In this section, "remote practice location"
+Remote practice location (a) To qualify to practice in a remote practice location, a physician assistant with less than two years of full time clinical experience must work 160 hours in direct patient care under the direct and immediate supervision of the collaborating physician or alternate collaborating physician.
+The first 40 hours must be completed before the physician assistant begins practice in the remote practice location, and the remaining 120 hours must be completed within 90 days after the date the physician assistantstarts practice in the remote practice location. (b) A physician assistant with less than two years of full-time clinical experience who practices in a remote practice location and who has a change of collaborating physician must work 40 hours under the direct and immediate supervision of the new collaborating physician within 60 days after the effective date of the new collaborative plan unless the change is only to replace the primary collaborating physician with an existing alternate collaborating physician. (c) A physician assistant with two or more years of full-timeclinical experience who applies for authorization to practice in a remote practice location shall submit with the collaborative plan (1) a detailed curriculum vitae documenting that the physician assistant's previous experience as a physician assistant is sufficient to meet the requirements of the location assignment; and (2) a written recommendation and approval from the collaborating physician. (d) In this section, "remote practice location" means a location in which a physician assistant practices that is 30 or more miles by road from the collaborating physician's primary office.